 A comparison by flag of purse seine effort and the number of purse seine sets reporting at least one shark interaction was constructed for associated (floating object) and unassociated (free-swimming) sets based on aggregated logsheet data (Figure 8).
 For each panel, flags were ranked by number of sets and the top four flags were plotted separately with all remaining flags aggregated into an “Other” category.
 Although estimated shark catches in the purse seine fishery are considerably lower than shark catches in the longline fishery (SPC 2008, Lawson 2011), it would still be expected that purse seine shark interactions are proportional to purse seine effort.
 However, from the discrepancies observed between the left and right panels, it appears that some major fishing nations are not submitting or are under-reporting their shark interactions.

-(87%) is considerably higher than for the longline fishery (23%) This factor, in combination with the more limited geographic range of the purse seine fishery, contributes to more representative operation-level coverage in the purse seine fishery( [fig:seine_map] ) than in the longline fishery.

 With implementation of the WCPFC ROP on 1 January 2010, in combination with prior observer coverage commitments by Parties to the Nauru Agreement (PNA) members, 100% purse seine observer coverage is now required (except for vessels fishing exclusively in one exclusive economic zone (EEZ).
 Historical observer coverage in the purse seine fishery has varied between EEZs.
 Coverage rates were low, generally less than 10% , for the years 1995-2002, with coverage incresing to 10-18% for the years 2003-2009.
 Recent (2010-2013) annual averages are between 42-56% in total. , only 2.5% of purse seine operational-level logsheet sets reported any shark interactions (Figure [fig:seine_map], blue points).
 Due to inconsistent recording practices it is not possible to assess the number of shark interactions by set or the species involved using purse seine logsheet data.

 For each panel, flags were ranked by number of sets and the top four flags were plotted separately with all remaining flags aggregated into an “Other” category.
 Although estimated shark catches in the purse seine fishery are considerably lower than shark catches in the longline fishery (SPC 2008, Lawson 2011), it would still be expected that purse seine shark interactions are proportional to purse seine effort.
 However, from the discrepancies observed between the left and right panels in , it appears that some major fishing nations are not submitting or are under-reporting their shark interactions.